briansimiyuj/doctor-appointment-app/README.md

       Select Time Display component will be used to display selected time.

         1. Create a Select Time Picker component and mount it on the Time Picker component

+      #### Select Time Picker Header Component

+      Select Time Picker Header component will be used to display the selected time

+        1. Create a Select Time Picker Header component and mount it on the Time Picker component